cosmax2018/utils/README.md

 simply installs the 'pip' tool that is an achronym for 'packages installer python'.

-upgrade-pip-packages.bat:
+update-pip.py & upgrade-pip-packages.bat:

-is a batch file that runs under windows and is useful for upgrading all the pip packages you have already installed.
+are two tools, the first can be launched by python and the second that runs under windows ,being a .bat file, and are useful for upgrading all the outdated pip packages.

 upgrade.bat & upgrade_all.bat: